 Source: Gelateria La Romana

 Another gelato place near the Trevi Fountain is the Il Gelato di San Crispino and you'll probably find no other gelato quite like the ones here.
 While other places on this list focus on the richness of the flavor and the thickness of the texture, this hotspot offers up delicate gelato to lighten up your lips and tantalize your tongue.
+Great dessert options after a hearty Italian meal.
 Sure, the flavors here are as strong as ever, but it's the delicacy of their concoctions that make them popular.
 So much so that they rarely even serve them on a cone!

 Source: Il Gelato di San Crispino